-Hi, my name is Richard Walker, and I will guide you through the process to create a blog.
+Hi, my name is Richard Walker, and I will guide you through the process to create a WordPress blog on Bluehost.
 To create a blog comes in many steps, and I understand it seems hard for some people, but I hope this guide will help you.

 And remember to take one step at the time, then you have your blog up and running, and you will regret why you didn't do it before.
 Because this is easy!